-Policies promoted by the 100% Tobacco-Free Schools initiative include prohibitions on any type of tobacco use by anyone on any school property or at any school function (on or off campus) 24 hours per day, seven days per week, every week of the year.
-These policies are evidence-based approaches to improve community health and reduce youth tobacco use.
+Policies promoted by the 100% Tobacco-Free Schools initiative include prohibitions on any type of tobacco use by anyone on any school property or at any school function, on or off campus, 24 hours a day, seven days a week, every week of the year.
+These policies take an evidence-based approache to improve community health and reduce youth tobacco use.

-The main modes of action of these policies include the important health goals of reducing exposure to secondhand smoke and encouraging tobacco users to consume less of the addictive product.
+The primary goals of these policies include reducing exposure to secondhand smoke and encouraging tobacco users to consume less of the addictive product.

 The more significant long-term effect of these policies, however, is to reduce youth tobacco use by reducing student exposure to tobacco use as an acceptable behavior by role models important to their development.

 For additional information about tobacco-free schools, visit the TobaccoFree Schools website.